Antarctic Classroom

 • As the expedition heads back north, there’s an opportunity for a final landing or zodiac cruise.
 Weather and ice conditions permitting, explore destinations like Brown Bluff, where towering cliffs and an Adélie penguin colony await, or Paulet Island, home to historic sites and abundant wildlife.

 • Relive your adventures as you cross the Drake Passage, keeping an eye out for seabirds and whales along the way.
-Take part in final lectures or workshops, and enjoy a celebratory dinner with your fellow travellers as you reflect on the unforgettable journey.
+Take part in final lectures or workshops, and enjoy a celebratory dinner with your fellow students as you reflect on the unforgettable journey.

 • Arrive back in Ushuaia in the early morning.
 After breakfast, disembark with cherished memories of an epic Antarctic expedition and new stories to tell.